Lao Chamber of Professional Accountants and Auditors

 • SMO 1: Quality Assurance

 In April 2017, the MoF operationalized its first QA system in the jurisdiction—the Laos Audit Quality Assurance System (LAQAS).
 The scope of the LAQAS includes reviewing the performance of audit firms, as well as implementing a multi-year monitoring program that evaluates the quality of audit work being performed.
-LCPAA assists the MoF with conducting the reviews, and also provides technical and administrative support.
-The LCPAA reports that as the system is still new, it is being assessed for improvements to be implemented in the future.
+LCPAA will assist the MoF with conducting the reviews, and also provides technical and administrative support.
+In 2019, the MoF issued a specific decree (0974/MoF on Audit Quality Assurance) providing the legal framework for the QA review system to comply with relevant standards issued by the IAASB and IFAC’s SMO 1.
+The LCPAA reports that as the system is still relatively new, it is being assessed for improvements to be implemented in the future but that it largely meets the SMO 1 best practices.

 Current Status: Execute